Boca Raton Drug Crime Attorney

 Kinds of Drug Cases

 Drug possession is any act of having illegal substances in one’s possession.
 In this type of case, the individual found possessing the drugs may be able to enter either the Pretrial Diversion program or the Pretrial Intervention program if he or she does not have a violent criminal record or previous drug offenses on his or her record.
-These programs work like probation and require individuals to comply with court-ordered rules such as mandatory drug testing and community service hours.
+These programs are similar to probation and require individuals to comply with court-ordered rules such as mandatory drug testing and community service hours.
 Possession of most illegal substances is a third degree felony in Florida.

 Drug dealing is a more serious offense than drug possession.
 Drug dealing is any act of selling or delivering a controlled dangerous substance.
 Dealing drugs is a second degree felony for most substances in Florida.
 One notable exception is the sale and delivery of cannabis, which is a third degree felony.
 Contact our Boca Raton drug crime attorneys for more information.